Enterprise Architecture Vs Business Architecture

 Ultimately, there is no "vs" between business and enterprise architecture, as the two need to work together for your organization to thrive.
 Even so, they will need the right toolset.

-The LeanIX EAM is designed to collect information about your application portfolio, map it to your business capabilities, and visualize the data at different levels of detail for different stakeholders.
+LeanIX is designed to collect information about your application portfolio, map it to your business capabilities, and visualize the data at different levels of detail for different stakeholders.
 This information is therefore important for enterprise architects, business architects, and for both to collaborate effectively.

-By collecting information from application programming interfaces (APIs) and automated surveys, the LeanIX EAM can create a true picture of your enterprise architecture.
+By collecting information from application programming interfaces (APIs) and automated surveys, LeanIX can create a true picture of your enterprise architecture.
 This includes what tools business units are using, and how their work maps to business capabilities.

 To find out more, see our product page:

-LEANIX EAM: Manage The Transformation And Risk Of Your IT Landscape
+LEANIX: Manage The Transformation And Risk Of Your IT Landscape

 Subscribe to the LeanIX Blog and never miss a post again!